I like playing around with JavaScript and/or Tracery and making silly little generators;

 In Minecraft everything is pixelated.
 My son and I were discussing custom textures for an item for a mini game we were planning - We wanted to make a bunch of little aliens like from Space Invaders.
 But my son was worried about how to design them, so I was explaining how one could make a random generator to make a ton of them and pick his favorites.

-A little while later I found this article and then a diferent generator site and didn't feel quite so bad about keeping on with my idea.
+A little while later I found this article and then a different generator site and didn't feel quite so bad about keeping on with my idea.

 My idea definitely wasn't original, and the Tracery code is definitely longer than the Python or JavaScript used in those places, but it was still super cool.
 Tracery is a remarkably “simple” language which can make some amazingly “complicated” results and it felt good to be able to produce something so cool with such easy and simple tools.
 And I definitely liked how I could just throw my code up on Cheap Bots Toot Sweet or Blue Bots Done Quick and have an “instant” bot!